googlefonts/noto-emoji/README.md

 ## Check artwork coverage

-By running `make CHECK_COVERAGE="True"` the build process is proceeded by a coverage check.
-The source directory is compared against the unicode standard used in [Nototools](https://github.com/googlefonts/nototools).
+By running `make CHECK_COVERAGE="True"` the build process is preceeded by a coverage check.
+The source directory is compared against the Unicode standard used in [Nototools](https://github.com/googlefonts/nototools).
 The check flags any unexpected and missing filenames.

 ## Using NotoColorEmoji